noirbizarre/django-eztables/doc/localization.rst

     var code = Django.context.LANGUAGE_CODE;

-Be carefull, no localization is provided for English language.
+Be careful, no localization is provided for the English language.

 .. _django.js: http://pypi.python.org/pypi/django.js